kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 id: 1331035
 ---

 Welcome to my attempt at implementing the Chord protocol in Rust.
-Throughout this blog post, I will be documenting the steps I took to implement the Chord protocol using gRPC and explaining my thought process along the way.
+Throughout this blog post, I will be documenting the steps I took to implement the Chord protocol using Rust programming language and explaining my thought process along the way.

-I will mainly focus on Chord itself, there are tons of resources about gRPC out there, so I will not spend too much time covering it.

 All the code can be found in the repo https://github.com/kamilczerw/chord.
 I made a separate branch for each part of this blog to make it easier to follow along.
 The part you are reading right now can be found [here](https://github.com/kamilczerw/chord/tree/chord).